mhaidarhanif/express-prisma/README.md

 ## 📝 Notes

-This is a simple REST API for todo items.
+This is a simple REST API for contact items.
 The available routes are

-- `GET /todos` gets all todos
+- `GET /contacts` gets all contacts
-- `POST /todos` creates a new using `text` in the JSON body
+- `POST /contacts` creates a new using `text` in the JSON body
-- `GET /todos/:id` gets a todo by id
+- `GET /contacts/:id` gets a contact by id
-- `PUT /todos/:id` updates a todo by id
+- `PUT /contacts/:id` updates a contact by id
-- `DELETE /todos/:id` deletes a todo by id
+- `DELETE /contacts/:id` deletes a contact by id